 And you have it!

-Hope this has been explicit enough for you to stop looking this SolidWorks feature as a hard one to take advantage of.
+I hope this is well explained enough for you to start using this command.
 Know that this can be used to include a lot more complex mathematical functions, File properties and much more.